 Input from existing users is a very important part of how Instructure prioritizes work on new and existing features as well as fixing bugs.
 Instructure looks at data from support and gets feedback from customer success managers (CSMs) as well as from the Community directly.
 Learn more about sharing ideas and the development process.

-The goal of the Canvas Studio idea forum is to provide:
+The goal of the Ideas space is to provide:

 - Insight into what our Product team is working on right now and a way to give the Product team timely feedback to help guide their decisions